-5. Master Thesis
+5. Master's thesis

-The master thesis is a work dedicated to a scientific and/or philosophical topic, which must be written as part of the master degree.
-With the master thesis, students show that they are able to deal independently with a scientific or philosophical question in terms of content and methodologically justifiable.

-The task of the master thesis is to be chosen in such a way that it is possible and reasonable to complete within six months.
+The master's thesis is a piece of work on a scientific and/or philosophical topic, which must be completed as part of the master's degree programme.
+With the master's thesis, students demonstrate that they are able to work on a scientific or philosophical question independently and methodologically justifiable.
+The topic of the master's thesis is to be chosen in such a way that it is possible and reasonable to complete within six months.

-The master thesis is to be written in English, and style and criteria have to be in accordance with relevant academic journals of the respective discipline(s).
-Moreover, the regulations of the document "Formale Richtlinie zur Erstellung einer Abschlussarbeit an der Vetmeduni Vienna" (in the current applicable version) must be taken into account.
+The master's thesis is to be written in English, and style and criteria have to be in accordance with relevant academic journals of the respective discipline(s).
+Master's theses are a scientific piece of academic work the format and scope of which are defined in the guideline for the preparation of master's theses.

-Working on a topic together by several students is allowed if the performance of the individual students can be assessed separately.

-In accordance with section § 73 (1) UG 2002 the assessment is as follows: Very good (1), good (2), satisfactory (3), sufficient (4) or not sufficient (5).
+It is permissible to work in collaboration with several other students provided that the performance of each student can be evaluated separately.
+In accordance with section §73 (1) Austrian Universities Act (UG 2002), master's theses are graded as: very good (1), good (2), satisfactory (3), sufficient (4) or insufficient (5).

-The master thesis can be submitted for assessment after successful completion of the modules:
+The master's thesis can be submitted for assessment after successful completion of the modules: